 Everything you do or exists in MATHEMATICA® is encoded as an expression.
 When things start going wrong and misbehaving, this is a good place to start debugging.
 All the tools in MATHEMATICA® (yes, these are expressions too), are designed to work on expressions; so when using tool, one must understand the form of a expression.
-What you see on the screen for an expression is most often not how MATHEMATICA® is keeping track of that expression.
+What you see on the screen for an expression is most often not how

-Something = EveryThing 1

-Fullform allows you to see what Mathematica is using to keep track of y our expression

-ruiroimisometning 2

-Every valid syntax becomes a new expression, even if it may make n user. o sense to the

-Graphics3D[Sphere[]]

-Everything = 3

-√ EveryThing

-Treeform is useful if you want to visually pick out parts of expressions

-FullForm[Everything]

-TreeForm[Everything] 4

-TreeForm[Everything[[2, 1]]]

-Using Fullform to examine an expression will help you avoid what ma "reasonable approaches" ly seem to be

-what = this && that 5

-Here the user wishes to use a rule-replacement to change the && to an 11

-what /. {( $\&\&$ ) $\rightarrow$ ( )} 6

-Fullform shows how this is to be done.
+In Mathematica, Everything is an Expression: Use FullForm to See an Expression.
+Something = Every Thing Fullform allows you to see what Mathematica is using to keep track of your expression FullForm[Something] Every valid syntax becomes a new expression, even if it may make no sense to the Graphics3D[Sphere[]] Everything 3 √ EveryThing Treeform is useful if you want to visually pick out parts of expressions FullForm[Everything] TreeForm [Everything] TreeForm[Everything[[2, 1]]] Using Fullform to examine an expression will help you avoid what may seem to be reasonable approaches what = this && that Here the user wishes to use a rule-replacement to change the && to an II what $/. \{(&&) \rightarrow (||)\}$ Fullform shows how this is to be done.

-FullForm[what] 7
+FullForm[what]

-Thus, the following works

 what /.
-And $\rightarrow$ Or 8
+And → Or